Daynil/quests-in-code/content/blog/gatsby-blog-from-scratch/index.md

 `;
 ```

 Restart Gatsby and voila!
 Everything is exactly as it was before, with 95% less _custom_ code.
 However, we'll be wise to note that all of the functionality we just removed from our own `gatsby-node.js` is now in each plugin's own `gatsby-node.js` file.

 That's how Gatsby's plugin system works.
 Plugins provide their own functionality by wrapping everything in a tidy package which contains just the Gatsby APIs they utilize.
 If you [open the code](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-filesystem/src) for `gatsby-source-filesystem` for example, you'll see it also has a `gatsby-node.js` file which does what we coded ourselves (and much more, of course).
-When we install the plugin and add it to our configuration, the idea "plugs in" to our own project's Gatsby build process as though we had the code in our `gatsby-node.js` file.
+When we install the plugin and add it to our configuration, the idea is it "plugs in" to our own project's Gatsby build process as though we had the code in our `gatsby-node.js` file.

 Likewise, if we were to make our own plugin that we wanted to reuse in other projects, or even publish publicly, we could extract the relevant code from our `gatsby-node.js` file into a `/plugins/my-plugin` folder with its own `package.json` and `gatsby-node.js` file, and we'd pretty much be ready to use it.
 Neat!